Sunrise on the flightline

 |0

-This work, Sunrise on the flightline [Image 10 of 10], by Amn Taylor Warehime, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Sunrise on the flightline [Image 5 of 5], by SSgt Ivy Thomas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.